-The UK has a wide range of housing purpose designed for older people and where help or care can be called on when needed.
 Developments (or ‘schemes’) typically include 20 – 50 properties, though more recent ‘retirement villages’ may have 300 or more.
-Whilst villages are likely to be remote from town or city life, most schemes are built close to social, transport and shopping facilities.
+Whilst villages are likely to have their own on-site services and therefore be remote from town or city life, most schemes are built close to social, transport and shopping facilities.

 Sometimes referred to as retirement housing, this offers a well designed home of your own plus communal facilities and some services.
 Most schemes comprise flats, but bungalow estates exist too.
 Newer schemes usually offer 1, 2 and sometimes 3 bedroom properties; older ones may include some studio (one room) flats.